Five Biblical Principles for Tax Policy

 Another important biblical factor that plays into the principle of proportionality is this: in combination with the aforementioned private-property principle and a definitively free-market economy in mind, note what 1 Peter 2:13–14 states is the responsibility to government:

-“Submit yourselves for the Lord’s sake to every human institution, whether to a king as the one in authority, or to governors as sent by him for the punishment of evildoers and the praise of those who do right.”
+Submit yourselves for the Lord’s sake to every human institution, whether to a king as the one in authority, or to governors as sent by him for the punishment of evildoers and the praise of those who do right.

 God states of His institution that it is not to punish but to praise or reward those who do right.
-If a citizen in a private-ownership and free-market economy achieves greater wealth (lawfully) and provides more jobs and value-added products or services than another, because he works harder and/or is smarter and/or took the risk to bring to market an idea or service that happened to be at the right time, it stands to reason from this passage that government should praise, not penalize that person’s accomplishment!
-It is important to note that the passage does not conclude with, “and the penalization of those who do right.”
+If a citizen in a private-ownership and free-market economy achieves greater wealth (lawfully) and provides more jobs and value-added products or services than another because he works harder and/or is smarter and/or took the risk to bring to market an idea or service that happened to be at the right time, it stands to reason from this passage that government should praise, not penalize that person’s accomplishment!
+It is important to note that the passage does not conclude with “and the penalization of those who do right.”

 To tax economically accomplishing individuals at a higher percentage is to punish them for doing right.
 This is not in keeping with God’s revealed purposes for government.

-Accordingly, in addition to all of the OT passages that reveal God is pro flat tax, 1 Peter 2 also makes it clear that it is not just for government to act disproportionately to its citizens in any way.
+Accordingly, in addition to all the OT passages that reveal God is pro flat tax, 1 Peter 2 also makes it clear that it is not just for government to act disproportionately to its citizens in any way.
 Combined, these passages paint a strong, recurring principle for the formulation of tax policy: government, in order to be true to its calling as purposed by God, must be just and proportionate in what it demands of its citizenry.
-Does not our American pledge of allegiance end with “and justice for all?”
+Does not our American pledge of allegiance end with “and justice for all”?

 The principle of proportionality is biblical, and so one may expect practical benefits to result—since obedience to God’s ways and His wisdom are always the doorway to blessing, should He so choose.
 Here are at least three of the ways this principle brings blessing to a nation:

-E. THE WEALTHY PAY THEIR FAIR SHARE
+E. WEALTHY PAY THEIR FAIR SHARE

 To tax the rich and the poor at the same rate means the rich person will pay more than the poor person, but in ways that remain just.